BravishkaSkytano/blog-old/src/books/court-of-shadows-and-ruin/iii.md

 "Sir?"

-"Those lessors have an ancient weapon, one so old that Vulas Farwynn himself is coming to assist us."
+"Those lessors have an ancient weapon, one so old that Vulas Farwynn's son is coming to assist us."

 "This angers you, sir?"